cmlostek/restaurantOrderingAPI/README.md

 ## **Overview**

 This API serves as the backend for an online restaurant ordering system.
 It allows:

 - **Menu management** with dish definitions and ingredient associations
 - **Inventory tracking** of resources (ingredients)
 - **Order processing** for registered users and guests
 - **Payment recording** and optional promotions
 - **Order detail** items (e.g., special instructions)
 - **Customer reviews** linked to orders
 - **Revenue reporting** by date

 Data is persisted in a MySQL database through SQLAlchemy, with Pydantic schemas enforcing payload and response models.

 ---

+## **Work in Progress**

+The following features are currently being developed or planned for future releases:

+- **Resource Management in Dashboard:**
+  - Add, edit, and remove resources (ingredients) directly from the admin dashboard for easier inventory control.
+- **Customer Points / Loyalty System:**
+  - Implement a points or rewards system for customers based on their order history.
+  - Allow customers to redeem points for discounts or special offers.
+- **Review System Enhancements:**
+  - Enable customers to leave reviews for dishes and orders.
+  - Display reviews and ratings on the customer dashboard and menu pages.
+- **Improved Admin & Customer Dashboards:**
+  - More analytics, order history, and management tools for admins.
+  - Enhanced order tracking and personalized recommendations for customers.
+- **UI/UX Improvements:**
+  - Ongoing improvements to the frontend for a smoother and more intuitive user experience.

+If you have suggestions or want to contribute to these features, please see the [Contributing](#contributing) section below.

+---